izikeros/blog/content/posts/posts/2023/2023-10-13-chunking_strategy.md

 4. **Topic Classification:** Each chunk can be classified into one or more topics using machine learning or NLP techniques.
 This topic label can provide a quick understanding of what each chunk is about, adding valuable context, especially for tasks like document classification or recommendation.

 5. **Chunk Linking:** This method involves creating links between related chunks based on shared keywords, entities, or topics.
 These links can provide a 'map' of the content, showing how different chunks relate to each other.
 This can be particularly useful in tasks involving large and complex texts, where understanding the overall structure and relations between different parts is important.

+## Conclusions

+In the field of Natural Language Processing, text chunking emerges as a powerful technique that significantly enhances the performance of semantic search and language models.
+By breaking down text into manageable, contextually relevant chunks, we can ensure more accurate and meaningful search results.

+The choice of chunking method, whether it's fixed-size, structure-aware, or NLP chunking, depends on the specific requirements of the use case and application.
+Each method has its own strengths and limitations, and understanding these is crucial to implementing an effective chunking strategy.

+Moreover, adding extra context to the chunks, such as metadata or summaries, can further enhance the value of each chunk and improve the overall understanding of the text.
+Experimental strategies like keyword tagging, sentiment analysis, entity recognition, topic classification, and chunk linking offer promising avenues for further exploration.

 <a id="references"></a>
 ## References
 - [^1] [Create a CustomGPT And Supercharge your Company with AI  -  Pick the Best LLM - The Abacus.AI Blog](https://blog.abacus.ai/blog/2023/08/10/create-your-custom-chatgpt-pick-the-best-llm-that-works-for-you/)